MacPaw/OpenAI/README.md

 ### Utilities

-The component comes with with several utilities to work with vectors
+The component comes with several handy utility functions to work with the vectors.

 ```swift
 public struct Vector {